TaoRS/edp-tanto-fado-sensitive-data/README.md

 Event: [EDP Tanto Fado](https://portugal.edp.com/pt-pt/edptantofado)

-This is a small script that takes advantage of EDP's PUBLIC API to get personal and sensitive information about the registered (approved and rejected) candidates.
+This is a small script that takes uses EDP's PUBLIC API to get personal and sensitive information about the registered (approved and rejected) candidates.

+This is all public data made available and owned by EDP.

 Data available: